 Citizen developers represent the fastest, easiest, and most scalable way to create, configure, and manage software.
 It’s why Gartner research shows that at least 70% of all new business software will be deployed by low-code technology used by citizen developers come 2024.

-Part of the appeal of citizen developers is that they can move through large chunks of organizations’ backlogs, which is important when two-thirds of software projects are chronically behind schedule.
+Part of the appeal of citizen developers is that they can move through large chunks of organizations’ backlogs, which is important when two-thirds of software projects are chronically behind schedule and over budget.
 At the same time, organizations that invest in people becoming citizen developers create new skills and career paths that keep individuals motivated and engaged.

 Likewise, citizen developers help businesses innovate at a greater velocity and efficiency because they don’t rely solely on in-house teams.
 Many companies are limited in their ability to innovate due to a lack of developers or budget constraints for software.
 Citizen developers grown from no code/low platforms like TrackVia allow companies to tap into their employees to participate in solving their own critical application needs—meaning organizations can double down on speed and deliverables.